aws-amplify/docs/docs/cli/usage/containers.md

 When you have multiple container entries specifying a `port` Amplify will prompt you upon running `amplify push` to select an **Entrypoint Container**.
 Since all containers are deployed as a "unit" and fronted by an API Gateway HTTP endpoint for client applications to access, Amplify needs to know which container in the Cluster's Service to route requests.
 The answer to the Entrypoint question will use the first specified `ports` entry to perform this routing.

+It is recommended that you define container settings early in the development process if possible.
+While these settings can be updated later, it will cause an in-place replacement of the Fargate service configuration and could lead to your endpoint being unavailable for a few moments while the process completes.
+For best results minimize configuration changes in your Docker Compose settings and make more frequents updates to your application code in order to take advantage of rolling updates in the build and deploy pipeline.

 ### Environment variables and secrets

 You can use environment variables in your application code that are specified in your Docker Compose file, but do not specify the hostname when deploying in `amplify push`.
 For example the `DATABASE_HOST` variable below might be specified locally when using `docker-compose up` with the  `environment` setting: